netdata/netdata/packaging/installer/methods/manual.md

 The Netdata repo consist of the main git tree and it's submodules.
 Either working on a fork or on the main repo you need to make sure that there are no "leftover" artifacts from previous builds and that your submodules are up to date to the **corresponding checkouts**.

-> #### Important: Make sure that you have commited any work in progress, before you proceed the with the clean up instruction below
+> #### Important: Make sure that you have committed any work in progress, before you proceed the with the clean up instruction below

 ```sh